akarlinsky/akarlinsky.github.io/_pages/about.md

 List (in alphabetical order) of journals that I have peer-reviewed manuscripts for:

-BMC Public Health, Demographic Research, Economic Quarterly, European Journal of Epidemiology, Health Security, International Journal of Epidemiology, Journal of Epidemiology and Global Health, Journal of the Royal Statistical Society: Series A, Nature Communications, Nature Medicine, PLOS-ONE, PNAS, Preventive Medicine Reports, Science Advances, Scientific Reports.
+BMC Public Health, Communications Medicine, Demographic Research, Economic Quarterly, European Journal of Epidemiology, Health Security, International Journal of Epidemiology, Journal of Epidemiology and Global Health, Journal of Public Health, Journal of the Royal Statistical Society: Series A, Nature Communications, Nature Medicine, PLOS-ONE, PNAS, Preventive Medicine Reports, Science Advances, Scientific Reports.